loglow/spine/README.md

 # spine

-Spine is a project and asset management tool for media projects, in its early infancy.
+Spine is a project and asset management tool for media projects.

 **Website:** http://spine.urchn.org